TristankMS/sentinel-noodling/IIS-SMTP/readme.md

   - DCR directs logs to a custom table called `SMTPSVC_CL`, without any source transformation
 - A basic **parser function for Log Analytics (SMTPSVC)** which splits and parses SMTPSVC_CL into named columns

-This should be enough to get about as much as the SMTP service is prepared to offer you, which can then be used for correlation and enrichment with more useful and interesting tables in Sentinel (IdentityInfo, ThreatIntelligenceIndicators, any other mail tables you're ingesting...)
+This should be enough to get about as much as the IIS SMTP service is prepared to offer you, which can then be used for correlation and enrichment with more useful and interesting tables in Sentinel (IdentityInfo, ThreatIntelligenceIndicators, any other mail tables you're ingesting...)

 ## Data Collection Rule